afterdelight/telegram-dl/README.md

 ```
 python3 download.py
 ```
-If you want to donate, donate to paypal at c4.and.after@hotmail.com
+If you want to donate, donate to paypal at https://paypal.me/afterdelight or c4.and.after@hotmail.com